 Consumption of alcohol changes the body’s balance and affects an individual’s behavior.
 When a person who drinks develops tolerance due to chronic alcohol consumption, the brain and body become used to certain doses of the drug.
 Learn more about how tolerance to alcohol develops and the impact it has on the brain and body.

-When a person becomes tolerant to alcohol, it means that a person can, after continued consumption, feel a lesser effect than when the person first began drinking.
+When a person becomes tolerant of alcohol, it means that a person can, after continued consumption, feel a lesser effect than when the person first began drinking.
 “Tolerance” refers to a decrease in brain sensitivity to alcohol following long-term exposure to alcohol.
 The following is also true of tolerance:

 - Reduction in intensity of alcohol’s effects

-Alcohol tolerance differs by individual but humans develop tolerance for many types of drugs when the brain functions adapt to compensate for presence of drugs in the system.
-Functional tolerance, as it is also known, may facilitate consumption of larger amounts of alcohol even while the person does not feel obvious signs of intoxication in spite of high blood alcohol concentrations.
+Alcohol tolerance differs by individual but humans develop a tolerance for many types of drugs when the brain functions adapt to compensate for the presence of drugs in the system.
+Functional tolerance, as it is also known, may facilitate the consumption of larger amounts of alcohol even while the person does not feel obvious signs of intoxication in spite of high blood alcohol concentrations.
 This can have deadly consequences for the individual drinking.

 Alcohol-tolerant individuals require more alcohol to produce the same effect, such as reducing anxiety.
 Liver enzymes that detoxify alcohol increase with frequent drinking as the liver works to break down alcohol more quickly than when first exposed to alcohol.
 Some of the following symptoms may be exhibited with tolerance:

 - Disturbed mood